 Resist the temptation to tip old food down the kitchen sink and be sure to scrape it in the bin.
-If it’s more of a ‘liquid’ food like gravy, use some kitchen roll to soak it up and then chuck the paper in the bin.
+If it’s more of a ‘liquid’ food like gravy, use some kitchen roll or newspaper to soak it up, then put it in the bin.

 Cooking fat and oils will eventually turn solid and build up in your pipes.
 Instead of pouring them down the sink, collect them in a container like a jam jar or yoghurt pot.
 Leave them to cool, and once they’ve set, scoop them out and pop them straight in the bin.

 Your local council may also have a special way to dispose of fat, oil and grease – check with them if you’d like to find out more.

 If you’ve blocked your drain, crossed fingers and a squirt of washing-up liquid won’t clear it.
 That’s because hot water and soap don’t dissolve oils and fats.
 The soap may actually harden in your pipes, sticking to other items and adding to the problem.